Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Introduction

 \subsection{Related Work}

-We provide a more detailed literature review in this subsection, and categorize the results based on their assumptions on data and function class.
+We categorize the literature based on the assumptions on data and function class.

 \paragraph{Data coverage assumptions.} Early theoretical works on offline RL usually require the {\it all-policy concentrability} assumption, i.e., the offline data has to be exploratory enough to cover the state distributions induced by {\it all} policies \citep{munos2008finite,scherrer2014approximate,chen2019information}.
 We refer to this assumption as the {\it full data coverage} assumption.
 Slightly weaker variant that assumes some weighted version of the all-policy concentrability coefficient is bounded has also been investigated \citep{xie2021batch,uehara2020minimax}.
 More recently, significant progress has been made to relax full coverage assumption to partial coverage ones. \cite{jin2020ispessimism,rashidinejad2021bridging,li2022settling} developed pessimistic value iteration based algorithms for tabular or linear MDPs, under the single-policy concentrability assumption on data coverage.
 When general function approximation is used, some variants of the SPC assumption were proposed to account for partial data coverage \citep{uehara2021pessimistic,xie2021bellman,cheng2022adversarially}.
 However, these algorithms are either computationally intractable \citep{uehara2021pessimistic,xie2021bellman}, or statistically suboptimal \citep{cheng2022adversarially}.
 Other recent works that require only partial data coverage are \cite{zhan2022offline,chen2022offline} which will be discussed next.
+Finally, after acceptance of our conference version \cite{ozdaglar2023revisiting}, \cite{zhu2024importance} also achieved $O(1/\sqrt{n})$ sample complexity under partial data coverage and the actor-critic paradigm.
+Notably, the rate holds in competing with the best covered policy (as also in our \S\ref{sec:extension_best_covered_policy}), under a weaker notion of $\ell_2$-SPC.